AdityaVallabh/api-fuzzer/docs/files.md

 ## Meta

-Fuzz failures would be logged to **.mqfails.jsonl** and each line in it will be appended with additional meta data provided in **meta.yml**:
+Fuzz failures would be logged to **mqfails.jsonl** and each line in it will be appended with additional meta data provided in **meta.yml**:

 ```yml
 url: https://jenkins.com/job/jobName/buildNumber